leoouma/qgis-training/README.md

 <a id="courses"></a>
 ## Courses
-In order to build proficiency in the use of the open source GIS applications, Datapolitan will design and deliver the following courses during Fiscal Year 2015-2016:
+In order to build proficiency in the use of the open source GIS applications, Mapnovate will design and deliver the following courses during Fiscal Year 2015-2016:

 ###### [back to top](#top)